fantomphreaker/GothamCare/README.md

 * The outlet name, street name, nearest landmark, total number of available food packets and required number of volunteers must be displayed.
 * Each outlet must indicate the type of available food packets (Veg/Non-Veg/Both).
 * The list must be sorted alphabetically based on the street name and ascending order of the day. //can be implemented during selecting data
-* The outlets that serve both Veg & Non-Veg food must appear on top of the list. //first three rows will be for both Veg and Non-Veg and will be occupied by either of the other only if the number of packets of Veg & Non-Veg are 0 for all three outlets.
+* The outlets that serve both Veg & Non-Veg food must appear on top of the list.
 * Add an Outlet
 * A page which allows adding an outlet with all the details that need to be displayed in the listing page and the date on which the outlet will be serving food.
-* The name of the outlet must be unique for the day. //functionality can be implemented in the source code.
-And not at the DB level.
-Perform check on the date if the outlet name entered is redundant and can be entered only if the date is different.
+* The name of the outlet must be unique for the day.
 * Only a maximum of 10 outlets can be open in a day, of which only 3 can distribute both Veg & Non-Veg food packets.
 * This page must only be accessible to authorised personnel of the society with their email and provided password.
 * Edit or Delete an Outlet